 There are two entrances into the Acropolis.

 There is a smaller ticket office at the southeastern corner of the Acropolis.
-There is not much written about it in tour books and online and I only found out about it when looking at skip-the-line tours.
+There was not much written about it in tour books and online and I only found out about it when looking at skip-the-line tours.
 This is the entrance that small group tours and skip-the-line tours use.
 Why go here?
 Since it is less well known, the crowds will be smaller here than at the main entrance.
+However, in recent years, this has become more well known so there still could be a line to enter.

-However, you still might have to wait in line.
-Here is a photo midday on a Sunday.
+Here is a photo midday on a Sunday in April.
 You may still have to wait in line, but hopefully you won’t have to wait as long as you would at the main entrance.

 Entrance at the southeast corner of the Acropolis | How to visit the Acropolis